It’s likely that I was showing off for boys, which makes it 100 times more embarrassing.

 For the introverts

-I think parenthood is intense for introverts, who rely on the quiet and space that are in short supply (that’s an understatement!) when you have kids.
+I believe parenthood is especially intense for introverts, who rely on the quiet and space that are in short supply when you have kids.

-Learn to work with your introverted personality and become a calmer, happier mom (yes, please!) by checking out my ecourse: Talked Out, Touched Out: Learn to Thrive as an Introverted Mom!
+Learn to work with your introverted personality and become a calmer, happier mom by checking out my ecourse: Talked Out, Touched Out: Learn to Thrive as an Introverted Mom!